 Associate of Science in Nursing

-The Associate of Science in Nursing (ASN) Program offers two options leading to the ASN degree: the Generic Program Option, which can be completed in five (5) semesters and the Licensed Practical Nurse (LPN) Fast Track Program Option.
-The LPN Fast-Track Program Option can be completed in four (4) semesters.
+The Associate of Science in Nursing (ASN) Program offers two options leading to the ASN degree: the Generic Program Option, which can be completed in four (4) semesters and the Licensed Practical Nurse (LPN) Advanced Placement Option.
+The LPN Advanced Placement option can be completed in three (3) semesters.
 Only applicants who hold a current unencumbered LPN license and meet admission criteria are eligible to submit an application for this program option.

 Mission and Program Student Learning Outcomes